 Best African country for a safari with kids

-South Africa also has the best infrastructure and widest variety of safari accommodation and family friendly lodges.
-Most of these lodges have dedicated kids’ clubs, children play areas, and exciting safari programmes.
+South Africa has the best infrastructure, with a wide variety of safari accommodation options and family-friendly lodges.
+Most of these lodges have dedicated kids’ clubs, children play areas and exciting safari programmes.
 These safari programmes include a variety of adventures and “mini-safaris,” introducing kids to the bush in a safe and regulated way.
-Top family friendly lodges and camps across South Africa are recognising the importance of having dedicated safaris for kids and are even offering specialist junior ranger programmes in which children learn more about Africa’s wildlife and biodiversity through age-appropriate, safe guided activities.
+Top family-friendly lodges and camps across South Africa are recognising the importance of having dedicated safaris for kids and are even offering specialist junior ranger programmes.
+These programmes give children the opportunity to learn more about Africa’s wildlife and biodiversity through guided, safe and age-appropriate activities.

-Some of the top family friendly lodges that deserve to be on your safari travel bucket-list are Madikwe Safari Lodge; Marataba Safari Lodge; Kambaku Safari Lodge; Nottens Safari Lodge; Rockfig Timbavati, and Black Rhino Safari Lodge.
+Some of the family-friendly lodges that should be on your safari travel bucket list are Madikwe Safari Lodge; Marataba Safari Lodge; Kambaku Safari Lodge; Nottens Safari Lodge; Rockfig Timbavati, and Black Rhino Safari Lodge.

-**TIP: When planning your family safari holiday, we highly recommend that you take the necessary time to do your research.
-This will help you find the perfect family friendly lodge that best suits you and your family’s needs.
-Families going on a safari holiday should be aware that although most safari camps and lodges welcome children of (nearly) all ages, some have a minimum age restriction ranging anywhere between 4 and 12 years old.
-Doing the appropriate research is vital to avoid disappointment.
+**TIP: When planning your family safari holiday, we highly recommend taking the time to do thorough research.
+This will help you find the perfect lodge that best suits you and your family’s needs.
+Take note that some lodges have a minimum age restriction ranging anywhere between 4 and 12 years old.

 Safari with kids

 One of the most frequently asked questions is whether you can take kids on a safari.
 The short answer is yes, definitely!
-However, there are several important factors to consider when planning a family safari trip, especially if you’re looking to go on a safari or game drive with your children.
+However, there are several important factors to consider when planning a family safari trip.

 Lodges have age restrictions

-Alternatively, almost all of South Africa’s family friendly lodges offer excellent babysitting services that are only too happy to look after your little ones while you go on a safari.
+Alternatively, almost all of South Africa’s family-friendly lodges offer excellent babysitting services while you go on safari.
 Many safari camps and lodges have also developed tailored children’s activity programmes and some even have a dedicated guide specially allocated to families with young children.
-For kids aged between 4 and 8, these programmes mostly consist of a guide who takes them under their wing and keeps them entertained with a range of activities around camp.
-Some of these activities include storytelling, painting/drawing animals, birding and bug collecting.
-These dedicated guides will keep an eye on your kids while you go on a game drive or enjoy any other safari activity.
+For kids aged between 4 and 8, these programmes consist of a guide who keeps the children entertained with a range of activities around the camp.
+Some activities include storytelling, painting/drawing animals, birding and bug collecting.

-**Tip: While the general age restriction pertaining to kids going on safaris or taking part in any safari experiences such as bush walks applies to most game lodges and safari camps, it can still vary from one lodge to the next.
-It is recommended that you do your research and/or contact the lodge/camp you are staying at beforehand for full clarification regarding their specific age restrictions and guidelines.
+**Tip: While the general age restriction pertaining to kids taking part in safari experiences applies to most game lodges, it can still vary from one lodge to the next.
+It is recommended that you do your research for full clarification regarding their specific age restrictions and guidelines.

 Private game-drive vehicles

-Many lodges and camps prefer or insist that families with young children book private game-drive vehicles.
-When using a private vehicle on game drives, you’re able to dictate exactly how long you stay at each sighting and how long you’re out in the bush for.
-This really comes in handy if your little ones become restless while out.
+Many lodges ask that families with young children book private game-drive vehicles which enables you to enjoy a tailor-made safari.
 An extra bonus is that it gives the whole family the opportunity to enjoy a bucket-list worthy African safari experience.

 Pricing and discounts for children

-In terms of pricing, most game lodges and safari camps consider anyone over the age of 12 to be an adult.
-This is not to be confused with the minimum age restrictions that apply to various safari experiences and activities.
-As children over the age of 12 are regarded as adults, they generally pay adult fare.
-There are very few game lodges (including family friendly game lodges) and safari camps that offer discounts to children over the age of 12, and even children under the age of 12 need to be sharing with an adult to receive a discounted rate.
+With regards to pricing, most game lodges and safari camps consider anyone over the age of 12 to be an adult.
+This is not to be confused with the minimum age restrictions pertaining to game drives and safari experiences.
+There are very few game lodges and safari camps that offer discounts to children over the age of 12, and even children under the age of 12 need to be sharing with an adult to receive a discounted rate.